 CreateSpace shutdown aftermath: KDP Print key differences

 Back when Amazon introduced KDP Print (beta) as an alternative to CreateSpace back in early 2017, there were many missing features and bugs, so CreateSpace was more "stable" choice for a while.
-As Amazon was preparing to shut down CreateSpace and consolidate eBook and paperback publishing under KDP platform, the CreateSpace features that were missing from KDP Print became were added to KDP Print.
-Now, the process of setting up a book is smoother and easier than it was with CreateSpace and long gone are the days of filling up tax information on two Amazon sites, copying the same metadata from one to another and being paid separately for eBook and paperback sales.
+As Amazon was preparing to shut down CreateSpace and consolidate eBook and paperback publishing under KDP platform, the CreateSpace features that were missing from KDP Print were added to KDP Print.
+Now, the process of setting up a book is smoother and easier than it was with CreateSpace and long gone are the days of filling up tax information on two Amazon-owned sites, copying the same metadata from one to another and being paid separately for eBook and paperback sales.

 If you would like to see a detailed article outlining differences and how to work around missing features (such as Advanced Reader copies), please subscribe on the right and we will notify you as soon as the full article is published.